 What about other senior managers in the UK?

-In 2019 MSF UK had five senior managers in the £60k-70k salary range, depending on their seniority and experience; one senior manager was paid between £70k-80k.
+In 2020 MSF UK had eight senior managers in the £60k-70k salary range, depending on their seniority and experience; two senior managers were paid between £70k-80k.

 How much does MSF pay top executives elsewhere in the world?

 We publish the highest and lowest salaries for all MSF offices worldwide as part of our commitment to transparency in financial reporting.
-The most recent data available (2019) is on page 39 of this document.
+The most recent data available (2020) is on page 40 (numbered as p.
+38) of this document.

 MSF UK accounts